The Rise of Tracking Technologies

 NLT pioneered the concept of the “Smart Lamp” in 2012 with the introduction of Genesis, the world’s first cordless cap lamp to accommodate a built-in tracking tag.
 In 2018, NLT raised the bar yet again with the introduction of the semi-cordless Eagle and corded Falcon lamps, capable of accommodating not only a tracking tag but also a proximity awareness tag.
 Today, we have partnerships with most of the world’s major tracking and proximity providers.
 To learn more about Smart Cap Lamps, read our blog: Interested in the Future of Mining?
 Then You’ll Want to Know About Smart Cap Lamps.

-NLT has new technology coming out in 2021, and we are consistently looking for new ways to make our lamps lighter, smaller, brighter and more cost-effective.
-To learn more about NLT’s Smart Cap Lamps, contact Rich Humber at 416-886-9774 or firstname.lastname@example.org.
+NLT is always looking for new ways to make our lamps lighter, smaller, brighter and more cost-effective.
+To learn more about NLT’s Smart Cap Lamps, contact Rich Humber at 416-886-9774 or email@example.com.